 3. Make Friends with Photoshop, But Know How to Use Your Camera

 Your photos will instantly get better when you learn what your gear can do.
+You should know which camera is suitable for the kind of photography you want to do.
+For example, End zone cameras are required for sports photography.
 You should know all about the exposure, the focalization, etc. But still, post-production is important, whether you do it in a dark room, on your computer or even in your camera right away, and sometimes it can save some pictures, so make sure you take some time to learn how to use Photoshop.

 4. Remember to Enjoy It